DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Symmetric Multi-process Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second example of Intel® DPDK multi-process support demonstrates how a set of processes can run in parallel,
+The second example of DPDK multi-process support demonstrates how a set of processes can run in parallel,
 with each process performing the same set of packet- processing operations.
 (Since each process is identical in functionality to the others,
 we refer to this as symmetric multi-processing, to differentiate it from asymmetric multi- processing -